 For unmetered EDS IDs, number and description of each unmetered Device;

-Load Bus ID; and
+Station ID;

+Distribution Loss Factor code; and

+Premise Type (residential, non residential).

-Distribution Loss Factor codeThis information shall be transmitted in accordance with SET 814_04.
+This information shall be transmitted in accordance with SET 814_04.
 This information shall be provided to the new CR within two (2) Business Days from RA receipt of the Move-In request.
 If the TDSP does not respond with ESI-ID information within two (2) Business Days after the submission of SET 814_03 from the RA, the RA shall create an internal tracking exception.
 The Move-In remains pending until the TDSP’s SET 814_04 response is received.
 If the TDSP’s SET 814_04 response is not received within twenty (20) Business Days after the original submission of SET 814_03 from the RA, the RA shall terminate the Move-In process.
 The TDSP and relevant CRs will receive notification of the Switch cancellation through SET 814_08.
 They will respond in accordance with SET 814_09 or its MIS equivalent.

 Response to Valid Move-In Request